HANDLING DOMESTIC ABUSE CASES FOR DES MOINES AREA CLIENTS

 It is important that you contact an attorney as quickly as possible after the charges to ensure that your interests are protected.
 There are a range of rules you must abide by following a charge, including how and when you can make contact with your accuser.
 I will help you understand your rights and limitations.

 I understand how prosecutors handle these cases and will zealously advocate on your behalf to ensure that your interests are protected.
 I will put together a strategy on your behalf to accomplish the best possible outcome, protecting your interests.
-Call me today at 515-243-1978.
+Call me today at 515-243-1978 or fill out my online contact form.